|

 did not go smoothly, however.
 He was a passionate man with strong views,

 and a stronger personality.
-His views on "perfectionism" opened
+His views on "perfectionism" and abolition opened

 the college to criticism.
 He thought his colleagues lukewarm, and they